lorentzo/IntroductionToComputerGraphics/lectures/4_transforms/questions.md

 * How does order of transformation matrices applied to point affect the result?
 * How is transformation of normals performed?
 * How is Euler transform represented?
 What are the problems with Euler transform?
 * How is rotation around arbitrary axis performed?
+How many tranformations are needed?
 * What is the practical use of quaternions?
 How is quaternion represented?
 How is rotation with quaternion performed?
 Why are quaternions used?
 * Describe orthographic projection.
 * Describe perspective projection.
+* What is perspective division and which effect does it have?
 * Describe look-at transform.
 How it is created?
 * What is scene graph?
 Which are three main types of nodes in scene graph and what do they represent?